wp-plugins/wptouch/readme.txt

 == Changelog ==

+= Version 1.9.8.7 =

+* Updated: Information in readme about the new user manual
+* Updated: Links to user manual

 = Version 1.9.8.6 =

 * Added: The ability to share usage statistics to help refine the product